Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 MPD

-Generate and Score are shared; a planner only chooses the reducer $\oplus$ over the semiring $(\mathbb{S},\oplus,\otimes)$.
-One compiled kernel, five planners, with a single temperature knob sliding between them.
+Generate and Score are shared.
+A planner only picks the reducer $\oplus$ over the semiring $(\mathbb{S},\oplus,\otimes)$ (an algebra with one combine op $\oplus$ and one chain op $\otimes$, in effect a swappable arithmetic).
+One compiled kernel spans all five, with a single temperature knob $\lambda$ sliding between them.

 Why it matters